 What does a Teaching Assistant do?

-There are currently 32,113 schools in the UK.
-Of these, 20,925 are primary schools and 4,168 are secondary schools.
-There are 2,381 independent schools, 1,256 special schools and 351 pupil referral units.
-But despite these numbers, there is still a shortage of educational facilities to keep up with our growing population.
+There are currently 24,323 schools in the UK according to the Department for Education’s ‘Schools, pupils and their characteristics: January 2019’ report.
+Of these, 16,769 are primary schools, and 3,448 are secondary schools.
+There are 2,319 independent schools and 1,044 special educational schools.
+These numbers are failing despite the shortage of educational facilities to keep up with our growing population.
 With class sizes increasing, teachers are struggling to find time to dedicate enough one-on-one support to students.
 This is why the role of a Teaching Assistant is vital to the successful running of the classroom.

-It’s important that pupils are guided and encouraged to reach their full potential.
-That’s where your skills as a Teaching Assistant (TA) comes in.
+Pupils must be guided and encouraged to reach their full potential.
+That is where your skills as a Teaching Assistant (TA) comes in.

 - Encouraging young pupils while they read